nyakotey/thesix/README.md

 > [!NOTE]
 >
+> Since the introduction of the KNUST Thesis Deposition Management System (TDMS), hardbound copies may no longer be required by your department.
+The settings may no longer be necessary.
+Use 2.5cm or 4cm gutter as you please.

+> [!NOTE]
+>
 > Current page settings are for soft-copy viewing only!
 If you intend to produce a hardbound printout, use the print settings, which are optimized for book binding.
 Read the [FAQs](#faqs-and-open-issues)